rcos/rcos-handbook/docs/community/bylaws.md

 If you absolutely must take a phone call, you can exit the lecture hall to make/take a phone call.
 If you need to call emergency services for any reason, you may remain in the room while you make the call.

 ## Consequences of Code of Conduct Violations
 If you violate the RCOS Community Code of Conduct or Bylaws, appropriate consequences will follow at the discretion of faculty.
-In addition, if you are an RPI student, you must also comply with all policies in the RPI Student Handbook
+In addition, if you are an RPI student, you must also comply with all policies in the [RPI Student Handbook](https://sexualviolence.rpi.edu/sites/default/files/Rensselaer%20Handbook%20of%20Student%20Rights%20%26%20Responsibilities%2C%20November%202017.pdf).

 ### Short Version
 Consequences may include: